 Flow Computing Podcast Series: Prof. Dr. Jörg Keller on PPU Adaptability and Integration (Episode 4)

-In Episode 4 of our Flow Computing podcast series, Prof. Dr. Jörg Keller shifts focus to the adaptability and integration of the PPU.
-He explains how the PPU's design facilitates a smooth transition for developers and its compatibility with existing CPU architectures.
+In Episode 4 of our Flow Computing podcast series, Prof. Dr. Jörg Keller focuses on the adaptability and integration of the PPU.
+He explains how its design enables a seamless transition for developers and ensures compatibility with existing CPU architectures.

-Professor Keller emphasizes that the PPU is not a standalone unit but works together with traditional CPU cores.
-This approach allows for a gradual adoption of PPU technology, where existing code can run unmodified on the CPU cores while developers explore the potential of the PPU.
+Professor Keller emphasizes that the PPU is not a standalone unit but works in tandem with traditional CPU cores.
+This collaborative approach allows for gradual adoption, enabling existing code to run unmodified on CPU cores while developers explore the PPU's potential.

-"So the PPUs, they do not exist alone.
-They have front end cores which are normal CPU cores.
-So when we use a well-known front end instruction architecture of some current CPU, this simplifies the start.
-When you go to CPU plus PPU architecture, existing codes for the CPU will immediately execute on the CPU cores..." - Prof. Dr. Jörg Keller
+"The PPUs do not exist alone—they have front-end cores, which are normal CPU cores.
+Using a well-known front-end instruction architecture from some current CPUs simplifies the start going to a CPU-plus-PPU architecture.
+Existing codes for the CPU will immediately execute on the CPU cores without a performance boost on the PPU cores." - Prof. Dr. Jörg Keller

-As Professor Keller comments, the transition to a CPU plus PPU architecture is designed to be straightforward.
-The availability of familiar tools and the gradual integration process make the adoption of PPU technology a feasible and attractive option for developers.
+Professor Keller highlights that the transition to a CPU-plus-PPU architecture is designed to be straightforward.
+With familiar tools and a gradual integration process, adopting PPU technology becomes a practical and appealing choice for developers.

-"So we have a scale of options here.
-And as the start is rather with a low hurdle, you just have to switch to a new compiler and IDE that will make transition not too difficult in my opinion." - Prof. Dr. Jörg Keller
+"We have a range of options here.
+The start comes with a low hurdle—you just have to switch to a new compiler and IDE, which makes the transition relatively straightforward, in my opinion." - Prof. Dr. Jörg Keller

 Transcript

-JÖRG KELLER: So the PPU’s, they do not exist alone.
-They have front end cores which are normal CPU cores.
-So when we use a well known front end instruction architecture of some current CPU, this simplifies the start.
-When you go to CPU plus PPU architecture, existing codes for the CPU will immediately execute on the CPU cores yet without performance boost on the PPU cores, I already mentioned the availability of a binary to binary translator for existing executables.
-And this can help just to speed up those applications because then they can make use both of the CPU cores and of the PPU cores, when we also have a compiler and IDE we can work with source codes that we have.
-And this will allow to experiment at different scales of time investment, we might start with an automatic detection of paralyzable patterns and run the flow compiler.
+JÖRG KELLER: The PPUs do not exist alone—they have front-end cores, which are normal CPU cores.
+Using a well-known front-end instruction architecture from some current CPUs simplifies the start going to a CPU-plus-PPU architecture.
+Existing codes for the CPU will immediately execute on the CPU cores without a performance boost on the PPU cores.
+I already mentioned the availability of a binary-to-binary translator for existing executables.
+This can help speed up those applications because they can utilize both the CPU and PPU cores.
+When we also have a compiler and IDE, we can work with existing source code.
+This allows for experimentation at different scales of time investment.
+We might start with an automatic detection of parallelizable patterns and run the Flow compiler.

-JK: And this might go with more and more time investment recoding some things up to hand tuned kernels written specifically for the PPU’s on the extreme end.
+JK: This process might involve increasing time investment, recoding some things, up to hand-tuned kernels specifically written for the PPUs at the extreme end.

-JK: So we have a scale of options here.
-And as the start is rather with a low hurdle, you just have to switch to a new compiler and IDE that will make transition not too difficult in my opinion.
-It's not nothing that is kind of a wish for the future that we would like to have that.
-But it's technology that has already proven itself as doable and as feasible to make help such transitions possible.
+JK: We have a range of options here.
+The start comes with a low hurdle—you just have to switch to a new compiler and IDE, which makes the transition relatively straightforward, in my opinion.
+It’s not just a wish for the future or something we would like to have.
+It’s a technology that has already proven itself to be doable and feasible to make such transitions possible.

-If you'd like to explore the technical details and insights from Professor Keller's due diligence, you can request access to the full report.
-Simply contact us at info@flow-computing.com, and we'll be happy to send it your way!
+Dive into the technical details and insights from Professor Keller’s analysis by requesting access to the full report.
+Contact us at info@flow-computing.com, and we’ll gladly share it with you!

 Contact usX